Director-Vice President and Board Secretary

 Dr. Le oversees IMAHelps’ provision of medical and health education to foreign doctors and patients.
 Dr. Le is the director of the Eisenhower Medical Center Cardiac Catheterization Laboratory and is a practicing interventional cardiologist at the Eisenhower Desert Cardiology Center in Rancho Mirage, Calif.

 Dr. Le earned his A.B. in molecular biology from Harvard University and his medical degree from Harvard Medical School in Boston, Mass.
-He completed his internal medicine residency at the Massachusetts General Hospital in Boston.
+He completed his internal medicine residency at Massachusetts General Hospital in Boston.
 Dr. Le did his research and clinical cardiology fellowship at the Cardiovascular Research Institute at the University of California, San Francisco (UCSF) where he was honored as the best teaching fellow.
-Dr. Le also served as an associate in interventional cardiology at the Andreas Gruentzig Cardiovascular Center at Emory University in Atlanta, Georgia.
+Dr. Le also served as an associate in interventional cardiology at the Andreas Gruentzig Cardiovascular Center at Emory University in Atlanta, Ga.
 He is a fellow of the American College of Cardiology and has been board certified in Interventional Cardiology, Cardiovascular Disease, and Internal Medicine.

 Joan Delzangle-Hunter, Ph.D.

 Dr. Sterling Alejandro (Alex) Meza